-Japan to raid Novartis over alleged data fabrication: reportsSeptember 27th, 2013 in Medications /
+Japan to raid Novartis over alleged data fabrication: reportsSeptember 27, 2013 in Medicine & Health / Medications

 Japanese authorities are preparing to raid the local arm of Swiss pharmaceutical giant Novartis over data fabrication claims, reports said Friday.